Yvonnejyy/diamondPricePrediction/README.md

 # diamondPricePrediction
-### This repository contains the whole process to build a machine learning model using python and also deploy it using Flask web framework.
+### This repository contains the whole process to build a machine learning model to predict diamond price and also deploy it using Flask web framework.